SciML/SciMLExpectations.jl/README.md

 See [SciMLTutorials.jl](https://github.com/SciML/SciMLTutorials.jl) for additional examples.

 ### Expectations
-DiffEqUncertainty.jl provides algorithms for computing the expectation of an observable, or quantity of interest, $g$ of the states of a dynamical system as the system evolves in time, i.e.,
+DiffEqUncertainty.jl provides algorithms for computing the expectation of an observable, or quantity of interest, `g` of the states of a dynamical system as the system evolves in time.

-$$\mathbb{E}\left[g\left(X\right)\right]$$

 These algorithms are applicable to ODEs with initial condition and/or parametric uncertainty.
 Process noise is not currently supported.

 You can compute the expectation by using the `expectation` function: